-This assessment considers the traffic-related aspects of a proposal by Gleeson and Cox Limited to establish a managed cleanfill operation adjacent to the quarry Riverview Road in Huntly.
-It is understood that the circa 300,000m of fill will be deposited on the site in the areas indicated in Figure 2 above.
+This assessment considers the traffic-related aspects of a proposal by Gleeson Managed Fill Limited to establish a managed cleanfill operation adjacent to the quarry located on Riverview Road in Huntly.
+This application is applying for 300,000m per annum of fill to be deposited on the site in the areas indicated in Figure 2 above.